A Definition of Barcoding

 Barcoding and Asset Tracking

 Durable barcode labels are a top choice for industries using asset tracking systems.
 Barcode labels serve as asset tags, warehouse labels, and utility asset labels.
-In some instances, barcodes may be used as unique identification (UID) labels and tags.
+In some instances, barcodes may be used for unique identification (UID) via UID labels and tags.
 Asset tracking maximizes asset control efficiency and minimizes equipment loss for organizations that use mobile computers, barcode labels, handheld barcode scanners, and asset management software to track their assets in real time.
 Barcodes are the standard for data collection and asset tracking, as they include the information that is critical to business, including project name, asset category, and more.
 Barcodes and barcode scanners enable organizations to count and track assets more quickly and accurately and virtually eliminate human error.

 Barcoding and Inventory Management